summitllc/git_school/readme.md

 ![Using a working branch](./img/branching_2_working_branch.png)

-### Combining Distributed Version Control and Branching into a Mental Model
+### Combining Distributed Version Control and Branching

 Now, we are going to combine these two concepts to clear up a common tripping
 point: conflating repositories with branches.
 As mentioned earlier, each